 - A CD that is released twice so you have the latest products.
-The first release ships in late December and the final release ships in late Feb- - Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical ness Resource Guide CD-ROM for 2005, has a new look and enhanced navigation features.
-This year's CD includes:
+The first release ships in January and the final release ships in March. - · Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD - Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - · Toll-free and email technical support.

-Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$25 (plus a \$5 handling fee).
+Buy the CD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1 - 8 7 7 - C D F O R M S (1-877-233-6767) toll free to buy the CD for \$25 (plus a \$5 handling fee).
+Price is subject to change.